Twinside/Eq/userdoc/functions/eqlib.rst

     example of the use of fold is to write the equivalent of the reverse function using a left fold :

+    :param function: a function taking two parameters : the accumulator and a list element.
+The function return an updated accumulator.
+    :param accumulator: The initial accumulator given to the function
+    :param list: The list to fold over

     .. command-output:: eq eval "foldl( cons, [], [1, 2, 3, 4] )"

     .. _a link: http://en.wikipedia.org/wiki/Fold_%28higher-order_function%29